Kaabo Wolf Warrior 11

 |Great off-road suspension|

 Our content is independent, but buying through our links may earn us a commission.

 Subscribe to our channel for more great videos.

 Our Take: It’s Like Riding a Stand-up Motorcycle (and We Love It)

-The Wolf Warrior 11 is monstrous cross between a downhill mountain bike, electric scooter, and motocross racer.
-Sporting many of the exact components from a Dualtron Thunder, it’s currently a steal at Fluid Freeride.
+The Wolf Warrior 11 is a monstrous cross between a downhill mountain bike, electric scooter, and motocross racer.
+Sporting many of the exact components from a Dualtron Thunder, it’s currently a steal.

 The defining features of the Wolf Warrior are both the giant front hydraulic fork that looks like it was pulled off a stout downhill mountain bike and the tubular frame that wraps around the scooter like an exoskeleton.
 Though designed for off-road, the scooter is also adept on the tarmac with road tires available as a stock option.

 We can’t say enough good things about this scooter.
-Priced at nearly $1k less than it’s nearest competitor, the Dualtron Thunder, it’s currently a steal in the extreme performance class of electric scooters.
+Priced at nearly $1,000 less than its nearest competitor, it’s currently a steal in the extreme performance class of electric scooters.